V3 is a complete rewrite of the Dsco APIs from the ground up. What's different from V2 and why the rewrite?

 Why the rewrite?

 First, Dsco is adopting a new, even more modern architecture for the underpinnings of the Dsco API layer.
-This new architecture will allow Dsco to continue scaling out as it has been but more easily.
+This new architecture will allow Dsco to continue scaling as it has been, but more easily.

-- Dsco is ensuring a clean separation between inventory data and catalog data for items and catalog data that was on the ItemInventory object have been removed
+- Dsco is ensuring a clean separation between inventory data and catalog data for items.
+Catalog data that was on the ItemInventory object has been removed.

 - Large Batch Update

-The API will accept up to 2 gigabytes of objects to be updated at the same time but the API may only be called at most 10 times a minute
+- The API will accept up to 2 gigabytes of objects to be updated at the same time, but the API may only be called 10 times a minute.

 - Small Batch Update

-The API will accept up to five megabytes worth of objects to be updated at the same time but the API may only be called 10 times a second
+- The API will accept up to 5 megabytes of objects to be updated at the same time, but the API may only be called 10 times a second.

 - Single Object Update